krausality/PNML_Frontend/README.md

 ### Why did it work before and now it doesn’t?

-* You probably had the `fnm` initialization in your PowerShell profile.
+* You likely had `fnm` initialization in your PowerShell profile.
-* A recent system or shell reset (or using a different terminal) may have removed that setup.
+* A Windows update, shell reset, or using a different terminal (e.g., new PowerShell version, VS Code terminal) may have cleared or skipped that setup.

 ---